Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 Commercialization of Everest

 The first commercial expeditions to Everest began to be organized in the early 1990s.
-Guides appear, ready to fulfill any dream of the client.
-They take care of everything: transportation of participants to the base camp, organization of the path and intermediate camps, escort of the client and his safety net all the way up and down.
-At the same time, the conquest of the summit was not guaranteed.
-In the pursuit of profit, some guides take clients who are not able to climb to the top at all.
-In particular, Henry Todd from the Himalayan Guides company argued that, "... without blinking an eye, these leaders appropriate a lot of money for themselves, knowing full well that their wards have no chance."
-Neil Biddleman, the guide of the Mountain Madness group, confessed to Anatoly Bukreev even before the start of the ascent that “...half of the clients have no chance of reaching the summit; for most of them, the ascent will end already on the South Saddle (7900 m) ” .
+Guides appear, ready to make any client’s dream come true.
+They take care of everything: delivering participants to the base camp, organizing the route and intermediate camps, accompanying the client and securing him all the way up and down.
+At the same time, conquering the summit was not guaranteed.
+In pursuit of profit, some guides take on clients who are not able to climb to the top at all.
+In particular, Henry Todd from the Himalayan Guides company argued that “...without blinking an eye, these leaders pocket a lot of money, knowing full well that their charges have no chance.”
+Neil Biddleman, a guide for the Mountain Madness group, admitted to Anatoly Boukreev even before the ascent began that “...half of the clients have no chance of reaching the summit; for most of them the ascent will end at the South Col (7900 m)."

-The famous New Zealand climber Edmund Hillary was extremely negative about commercial expeditions.
+The famous New Zealand mountaineer Edmund Hillary had an extremely negative attitude towards commercial expeditions.
 In his opinion, the commercialization of Everest "offended the dignity of the mountains."

-On December 6, 1997, the American Alpine Club awarded Anatoly Boukreev the David Souls Prize, given to climbers who saved people in the mountains at the risk of their own lives.
+On December 6, 1997, the American Alpine Club awarded Anatoly Boukreev the David Souls Prize, awarded to climbers who saved people in the mountains at risk to their own lives.

 Literature